By John Frederick, PhD

 College of Theology

-In Part 1 of this series on the top theology books for seminarians, I gave a complete list of the top 10 recommend readings.
-In Part 2 of this series, I provided some brief commentaries on the first three books on the list.
+In Part 1 of this series, I gave a complete list of the top 10 recommended readings for aspiring, current and graduated seminarians.
+Today, I will provide some brief commentaries on the first three titles.
+In future blogs posts, the remaining commentaries will be given.